 Central Management Administration.
-Excluding the program and audit adjustment, the Office requests \$222,875 more from all sources, including \$241,605 from general revenues for total funding of \$6.9 million to support central management administration expenses.
+Excluding the program and audit adjustment, the Office requested \$222,875 more from all sources, including \$241,605 from general revenues for total funding of \$6.9 million to support central management administration expenses.
 This includes \$160,720 in added staffing costs including upgrades and \$62,155 for office and other operating expenses.

-The Governor does not include the staffing upgrades and further adjusts for the statewide medical benefit savings and shifts available resources to miscellaneous operating expenses.
+The Governor did not include the staffing upgrades and further adjusted for the statewide medical benefit savings and shifted available resources to miscellaneous operating expenses.
+The Assembly reduced general revenue expenses by \$228,441 for updated staffing costs included in the third quarter report.

 Nursing Facilities Penalties.
-The Office requests \$374,976 more than enacted from restricted receipts for a total of \$434,976 collected from penalties levied against nursing home for violations.
+The Office requested \$374,976 more than enacted from restricted receipts for a total of \$434,976 collected from penalties levied against nursing homes for violations.
 The increased funding is a one-time adjustment to use all available funding accumulated in prior fiscal years.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Special Education.
-The Office requests \$650,000 more than enacted from federal funds for total payments of \$18.5 million for special education services provided by the local education agencies.
-The Governor recommends funding as requested.
+The Office requested \$650,000 more than enacted from federal funds for total payments of \$18.5 million for special education services provided by the local education agencies.
+The Governor recommended funding as requested.
+The Assembly concurred.